 How Does Binchotan Charcoal Work?

 Binchotan Charcoal is known as the highest quality charcoal for purifying water.
 Traditionally made for over 300 years by charcoal makers in Wakayama, Japan, it is sustainably harvested and activated through extremely high burning temperatures along with a rapid cooling process, resulting in countless microscopic cavities that help adsorb heavy metals and impurities in water.
-This pure charcoal also mineralizes water by releasing calcium, mercury, magnesium and phosphate.
+This pure charcoal also mineralizes water by releasing calcium, magnesium and phosphate.

 Step 1: The charcoal will be dusty when you take it out of the packaging.
 Give it a light rinse and brush off any excess ash.

 Step 2: Transfer the charcoal to a pot of water and boil for 10 minutes.
 Drain the water and allow charcoal to cool completely.

 Step 3: Fill your favorite container or bottle with water and place the cool charcoal inside.
 During this time the charcoal will adsorb the impurities in the water.
 For best results, let charcoal work its magic for at least 2-3 hours before drinking.
 The longer, the better!

 Step 4: Feel free to leave the charcoal in the container and refill water as necessary.
 The charcoal will continue to work for 2 to 3 weeks until it needs to be reactivated.
 Reboiling the stick helps keep the exterior pores open, allowing for continuous use as a filter.

 Step 5: Reactivating the charcoal is simple.
 Boil it for 10 minutes, let it cool, and it's ready to go!